-Activation shall start immediately upon creation of the activation job, unless the "immediate-activation" parameter is set to false.
+Activation shall start immediately upon creation of the activation job, unless the "isImmediateActivation" parameter is set to false.
 In this case the activation is triggered by a trigger condition that points to the activation job.
 Note that the activation job does not know the related conditions.